Archive for August, 2022

 Stubbs is perhaps a deceptive artist: some of his subjects seem so ‘ordinary’ that their extraordinary ability to move the spectator takes a second glance to manifest itself.
 In this his reticence is characteristically English, akin to that style which Jane Austen describes as ‘burying under a calmness that seems all but indifference, the real attachment’.

 On a personal level, I first discovered The Anatomy of the Horse just after the war, when aged nine.
-Family reunions at Auntie Mary’s in Church Street, Woking, were a frequent occurrence and while the adults discussed food rationing, politics and horseracing, I was kept quiet with this lovely large book with pictures of horse anatomy.
+Family reunions at Auntie Mary’s in Church Street, Woking, were a frequent occurrence and while the adults discussed food rationing, politics and horseracing, I was kept quiet with Stubbs’ very large book of illustrations on horse anatomy.
 Recently, I found the same 1938 edition for sale at a good price and so after reliving my childhood memories I set about writing this essay.